IAmTrial/SlashDiablo-HD/README.md

 * PlugY
 * BH (planqi's branch)

-As a result, the project has been "relicensed" to Affero GPL v3+ in order to prevent potential violations.
+As a result, the project has been "relicensed" to Affero GPL v3+ in order to ward off claims of potential violations.